rusterlium/rustler/README.md

 #### Features

-Safety
+**Safety**
-: The code you write in a Rust NIF should never be able to crash the BEAM.
+The code you write in a Rust NIF should never be able to crash the BEAM.

-Interop
+**Interop**
-: Decoding and encoding rust values into Erlang terms is as easy as a function : call.
+Decoding and encoding rust values into Erlang terms is as easy as a function call.

-Type composition
+**Type composition**
-: Making a Rust struct encodable and decodable to Erlang or Elixir can be done : with a single attribute.
+Making a Rust struct encodable and decodable to Erlang or Elixir can be done with a single attribute.

-Resource objects
+**Resource objects**
-: Enables you to safely pass a reference to a Rust struct into Erlang code.
-The : struct will be automatically dropped when it's no longer referenced.
+Enables you to safely pass a reference to a Rust struct into Erlang code.
+The struct will be automatically dropped when it's no longer referenced.

 #### Getting started